kuzzleio/documentation/src/sdk-reference/cpp/1/search-result/introduction/index.md

 # SearchResult

 The class is used to retrieve the subsequent paginated results of a search query.
-The following methods returns a `SearchResult`:
+The following methods returns a `SearchResult` instance:
   - [document:search]({{ site_base_path }}sdk-reference/cpp/1/document/search)

 ## Public class definition